U.S. Citizen Services

 Children (applicants) born abroad to U.S. citizen parent(s) may have a claim to U.S. citizenship.
 The following information will assist in determining if a child has a claim, and the requirements to register them as a U.S. citizen born abroad:

-Please click here for important information for U.S. citizens who have used (or who are considering to use) Assisted Reproductive Technology (ART) abroad.
+Please refer the Department of State's information for U.S. citizens who have used (or who are considering to use) Assisted Reproductive Technology (ART) abroad.
 For citizenship purposes, ART includes in-vitro fertilization, surrogacy arrangements and the use of egg and sperm donors.
 If ART was used to concieve your child and you are unsure as to how to proceed with an application, please contact the American Citizen Services (ACS) Unit at the U.S. Consulate General serving your state.

 Other Paths to U.S. Citizenship